AutumnMorning/resume/index.md

 - **03/2014-06/2014**  **Group Leader**, *Molecular dynamics simulation of lithium batteries using V2C nanomaterials*, Center for Computational Materials Science and Computer Measurement Simulation, SOEI, HUST, Wuhan, China.
 	 **Advisor**: Prof. Jianjun Jiang, and Assoc.
 Prof. Ling Miao
-**Purpose and uniqueness：**Use Materials Studio and SIESTA software to investigate the electrode properties and electrochemical properties of V2C nanomaterials for Li-ion batteries based on the first principles
+**Purpose and uniqueness** : Use Materials Studio and SIESTA software to investigate the electrode properties and electrochemical properties of V2C nanomaterials for Li-ion batteries based on the first principles
 	- Assigned work to team members, assessed project progress and thus adjusted workload of everyone to finish the project in time
 	- Learnt how to use Materials Studio to establish the three-dimensional molecular model and did the SIESTA calculation